offcentric/slack-archiver/README.md

 There are a few other utility scripts available as well, go to the script inside `package.json` to see them all.

 ---

+## Multiple Workspaces

+You can archive any number of workspaces using the one instance.
+To do this, simply repeat all the steps starting from **Workspace-specific Configuration** and downwards.

 ## Goals